The scaling limit of a critical random directed graph: Back edges on discrete and continuum trees

 Now let $s_{i+1}$ be the first arrival time of an independent Poisson point process on $[s_i,\sigma]$ of intensity $\ell_i(t)\mathrm d t,$ let $x_{i+1}=p_f(s_{i+1}),$ and let $y_{i+1}$ be uniform on the finite length space $\T_i(s_i),$ independently of everything else.
 If the Poisson point process has no points, we let $N=i.$

 Observe that we necessarily have $s_1 \leq s_2 \leq \ldots \leq \sigma$ (so that, in particular, the first back edge in the planar ordering is always ancestral).
 It is, however, in principle possible for the sequence $(s_i)_{k \ge 1}$ to accumulate, with the consequence that there are infinitely many back edges.
 In that case, we set $N=\infty.$ However, this in fact occurs with probability $0$.
-Indeed, by (\ref{eq:rate}), we have that $\ell_i(t) \le i \| f \|$ and so, for all $i\in\N$ and $t\geq 0,$
+Indeed, by (\ref{eq:rate}), we have that $\ell_i(t) \le (i+1) \| f \|,$ with $\| \cdot \|$ denoting the usual supremum norm.
+Thus, for all $i\in\N$ and $t\geq 0,$

 where $(E_i,i\in\N)$ are independent exponential variables with respective parameters $(i \|f\|,i\in\N),$ and $s_{0}=0$ by convention.
 Hence we also have